 Genetic counselors are trained healthcare professionals who often work with individuals, couples, or families who have an increased chance of having a child with a birth defect or genetic condition.
 Those who are already pregnant or are thinking about having a child in the future can meet with a prenatal genetic counselor to learn more about the condition in question, understand their risks more clearly, and discuss options for screening and/or testing before or during pregnancy.

 During pregnancy, if a baby is found to have a birth defect or genetic condition, the counselor will provide education about the baby’s possible condition and help the expecting couple know what to expect around the time of delivery and after birth.

-Those who may benefit from genetic counseling include persons or families who have:
+Those who may benefit from genetic counseling prior to or during pregnancy include: